aleixripoll/blog/_posts/2019/2019-01-09-bob-adventures-corporation.md

 image: assets/images/drawings/bob_corporate.jpg
 ---

-It seems like Bob still works for that company who is a leader in that product.
+It looks like Bob still works for that company who is a leader in that product.
 We all assumed he got fired but apparently he was just taking some well deserved time off.
 Today Bob got some onboarding session or whatever, for sure he’s going to learn a lot.